loader image

 21-15-9:

-A frequently used format of the WOD.
-In 21-15-9, 21 repetitions of each of the given exercises are performed, then 15 and finally 9.
-An example would be 21-15-9 with burpees and pull-ups, so the exercise sequence would look like this: 21 burpees, 21 pull-ups, 15 burpees, 15 pull-ups, 9 burpees, 9 pull-ups, trying to complete all the exercises as quickly as possible.
+A frequently used WOD format.
+In 21-15-9, 21 repetitions of the specified exercises are performed, then 15 each, and finally 9 each.
+An example would be 21-15-9 with burpees and pull-ups, so the exercise sequence would look like this: 21 burpees, 21 pull-ups, 15 burpees, 15 pull-ups, 9 burpees, 9 pull-ups, trying to complete all exercises as quickly as possible.

 3-3-3-3-3:

-If your plan for the workout says: 3-3-3-3-3, then do 5 sets of 3 repetitions.
-You increase the weight with each set, trying to move a weight in the last set that you can do a maximum of 3 times, i.e. your 3RM.
+If your workout plan includes the following: 3-3-3-3-3, then you do 5 sets of 3 reps each.
+You increase the weight with each set, trying to move a weight in the last set that you can only manage a maximum of 3 times, i.e. your 3RM.

 5/3/1:

 5/3/1 is the name of a strength program by Jim Wendler that is more suitable for advanced athletes.
-It is based on the 4 basic exercises (bench press, shoulder press, squat, deadlift).
+It is based on the 4 basic exercises (bench press, shoulder press, squats, deadlifts).
 Many CrossFitters use 5/3/1.

 9 Fundamental Movements: